cmaxw/devchat-eleventy/src/my-angular-story/mas-096-kevin-a-mcgrail.md

   - podcast
   - Aaron Frost
   - Kevin A. McGrail
+question1: 'What is cyber physical security ? '
+answer1: >-
+  Cyber physical security  is the combination of both information security and operational security.
 ---

-Aaron Frost talks to Kevin A. McGrail, Director of Business Growth at InfraShield. on this week's My Angular Story.
+Aaron Frost talks to Kevin A. McGrail, Director of Business Growth at InfraShield on this week's My Angular Story.
+Kevin specializes in cyber security and e-mail security.
+At InfraShield they specialize in cyber physical security in critical infrastructures.

+Kevin explains what cyber physical security entails and how it is different than IT security.
+It includes both information security and operational security.

 **Host:** Aaron Frost